karak1974/lockbin-server/README.md

 - Encrypted Message (The encrypted data what can be unlocked with the public password)

 ## Roadmap
+This will move the main repo soon™
 - [ ] Server able to handle requests and store data properly
 - [ ] Creating private servers - Add optional password protection, not letting anyone use the server
+- [ ] Creating client in Go
+- [ ] Adding client side encryption